Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-If you are able to feel external air flowing in or the sound of a clear draught emanating from a hole or gap or crack, then it’s likely a crack or hole which needs sealing in the way you can.
-Cracks or gaps with large gaps must be stopped permanently.
-Any gaps greater than 3mm that let air into or out from your house require to be sealed.
-In the case of an open fireplace is not in use, it could cause draughts, and should be shut off.
-Landlords and property managers are responsible for making sure such draughts are eliminated whenever possible.
+If you can feel external air flowing in or an unobstructed draught coming from a hole or gap and you can feel it, it’s most likely a gap or crack that requirements sealing in the way you can.
+Cracks or gaps with large gaps must be permanently stopped.
+Gaps greater than 3mm that let air into or out from the house require to be sealed.
+For example, if the open fireplace isn’t being used, it could cause draughts, and should be shut off.
+Landlords and property managers are responsible for making sure that such draughts are squelched in the maximum extent imaginable.

-There is no need to cover up holes or gaps which are part of the building.
-For instance, small gaps around doors and windows may be required to allow for the movement of the structure when the house heats and cools, to allow them to be opened and closed rather instead of being stuck.
-We will inspect the windows and doors in your Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the structure as the house heats and cools, so that they are able to be opened and closed rather than being stuck.
+We will inspect every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections